sachiniyer/open-app-config/README.md

 ### TODO:
 - diff the schemas and configs instead of replicating them each time.
 - other storage backends (postgres :eyes:)
-- client libs in other languages
+- client libs in other languages (nodejs :eyes:)

 # Alternatives (you should use these instead of this package)
 1. AWS AppConfig